qgis/QGIS-Documentation/source/docs/documentation_guidelines/do_translations.rst

 Two different tools are currently used to do translations in QGIS:

-* the **Transifex web platform**, the easiest and recommanded way to translate QGIS, transparently does the process described above and pulls all the translatable texts in one place for the translator.
+* The **Transifex web platform**, the easiest and recommended way to translate QGIS, transparently does the process described above and pulls all the translatable texts in one place for the translator.
 Just pick the files you want and translate.
   Translated files are stored in the platform until another release is pushed.